Categories

 National Government

 The national vision/strategy for active travel was set by Prime Minister Boris Johnson in a 2020 document called Gear Change.
-A lot has happened since then and neither the government nor opposition currently appear willing to promote policies which could be seen as “anti-motorist”.
+Successive governments have failed to reach the same level of ambition.

 Nevertheless, Boris’ government successfully oversaw the creation of Active Travel England, a new body within the DfT led by Chris Boardman and Brian Deegan (who previously worked together in Greater Manchester to create the original Bee Network).